Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) - Rebalances and improves Vampires with reverse progression

+  > :new: :ledger: Enhanced by [Scion - Vampiric Sunscreen Condition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/42212)

 - [Manbeast](https://www.nexusmods.com/skyrimspecialedition/mods/44746) - Rebalance and content addon for werewolves which introduces new perks and abilities

 - [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) - A complete rebalance of all standing stones

 - [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) - A magic overhaul which fixes balance issues and introduces new spells

+ - :new: Mystpocalypse, a curated synergy [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839)/[Apocalypse - Magic of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1090) patch created by the Septimus team.
+Includes hand-selected Apocalypse spells that are not overpowered and which do not duplicate spells already in Mysticism.

 - [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) - An enchanting overhaul which fixes some major issues with enchanting balance